Churanta/HackethonFSD/README.md

 - We used Xampp server using Flutter
 - Tools used Flutter & Ginger tool
 - Run it using VS Code or any compiler
+- If you like the code , don't forget to star it